zevv/npeg/README.md

 ```

 The above grammar first tries to match pattern `p`, or if that fails, matches
-any character `1` and recurses back to itself.
+any character `1` and recurs back to itself.

 ## Error handling